diku-dk/hpps-e2023-pub/material/5-l-1/README.md

  * https://youtu.be/0j74RAfnOBU

-This is the equivelent networking lecture from last year.
+This is the equivalent networking lecture from last year.
 It is presented differently, covers slightly different topics, and was actually the second lecture as last year we approached the topic from the lowest level first whilst we are going to go from the highest level.
 Nevertheless, it is still a good resource if the remote lecture doesn't work / you can't make it.